tqhuy2018/Casper-Perl-sdk/docs/Help.md

 ```Perl
 {"id" : 1,"method" : "info_get_deploy","params" : {"deploy_hash" : "6e74f836d7b10dd5db7430497e106ddf56e30afee993dd29b85a91c1cd903583"},"jsonrpc" : "2.0"}
 ```
-To generate such string, you need to use GetDeployParams class, which declared in file "GetDeployParams.h" and "GetDeployParams.m"
+To generate such string, you need to use GetDeployParams class, which declared in file "GetDeployParams.pm"

 Instantiate the GetDeployParams, then assign the deploy_hash to the object and use function generatePostParam to generate such parameter string like above.